-The life of John Holmes plays out like the script of one of his movies, full of twists and turns, and drugs and women — copious amounts of the latter two.
-After all, what does one expect from a man known as the “King of Porn,” with over 2,000 hardcore films under his belt, and a bedpost with about 14,000 notches on it?
+The life of porn star John Holmes played out like one of his movies: full of twists and turns, and plenty of sex and drugs.
+What else would one expect from a man known as the “King of Porn” who starred in over 1,000 hardcore films and claimed to have slept with 14,000 women?

-Despite the ridiculous number of films he’d made and women he’d slept with, Holmes still felt the need to embellish.
-During conversations, he’d invent facts and figures about himself so often that the real facts were often lost in the mix of wild tidbits.
+Despite the ridiculous amount of films he’d made and the number of women he supposedly slept with, Holmes still felt the need to embellish.
+During conversations, he’d invent facts and figures about himself so often that the real facts were usually lost in the mix of wild tidbits.

-So imagine people’s surprise when they realized that that last one was true, at least in part.
-While it never actually killed anybody, John Holmes’ fame, his glory, his prowess and his downfall could all be attributed to one thing — his 13.5-inch endowment.
+So imagine people’s surprise when they found out that the last tidbit was true — at least in part.
+While John Holmes’ penis never actually killed anyone, his fame, his glory, his prowess, and his eventual downfall could all be attributed to one thing: his 13.5-inch endowment.

-Before making his big break in the pornography industry, John Holmes worked in relatively mundane jobs.
-He’d worked as an ambulance driver, a shoe salesman, a furniture salesman, and a door-to-door brush salesman.
-He’d tried his hand at a job stirring chocolate at a Coffee Nips factory, and he’d driven a forklift at a meatpacking plant.
-For several years he tried just about everything there was to try, each of them working out worse than the previous one.
+Before making his big break in porn, John Holmes worked as an ambulance driver, a shoe salesman, a furniture salesman, and a door-to-door brush salesman.
+He even tried stirring chocolate at a Coffee Nips factory.

-When he explained his career goals to his wife, Holmes was surprisingly cavalier about it, almost excited to get started.
-Sharon, on the other hand, wasn’t as enthused.
-She’d been a virgin when they met and had expected a conservative, conventional life with her husband.
-Diving headfirst into the porn industry, she felt, was not quite what she had in mind.
+When John Holmes explained his career goals to his wife, he was clearly excited and eager to get started.
+But Sharon, on the other hand, wasn’t as enthused.
+She was a virgin when they met and had expected a conventional life with her husband.
+So John Holmes’ decision to dive headfirst into the porn industry was definitely not what she had in mind.

 “You can’t be uptight about this,” John said.
 “This means absolutely nothing to me.
 It’s like being a carpenter.
 These are my tools, I use them to make a living.
 When I come home at night, the tools stay on the job.”

-That argument would continue for the next 15 years, through their tumultuous and eventually estranged marriage.
-Despite her displeasure with his career path, Sharon loved Holmes and stayed with him until she just couldn’t bear it anymore.
+In response, Sharon said, “You are having sex with other women.
+It’s like being married to a hooker.”
+This argument would continue for the next 15 years throughout their tumultuous and eventually estranged marriage.
+But despite her displeasure with his career path, Sharon loved John Holmes and stayed with him until she just couldn’t bear it anymore.

-Meanwhile, Holmes tried, for the most part, to stick to his promise, and separate his work life from his home life.
+For a while, John Holmes tried to stick to his promise and keep his work life as a porn star separate from his home life.

-After work, John Holmes was a handyman for his small apartment community in Glendale, living in one of the ten units that Sharon managed.
-He would renovate the apartments, collect junk, create sculptures out of animal (and the occasional human) skulls, and spend his free time drawing and sculpting out of clay.
+After he was done shooting for the day, Holmes worked as a handyman for his small apartment community in Glendale.
+While living in one of the 10 units that Sharon managed, John helped renovate the other apartments, collected junk, and spent his free time drawing and sculpting out of clay.

-Around the time he met Dawn Schiller, John Holmes developed a cocaine habit, which started affecting his work life.
-He’d show up to shoots strung out, and his high would render him unable to perform when he was expected to.
-Before long he was losing jobs, and despite once making $3,000 a day, Holmes soon found himself broke.
-Broke, but craving drugs.
+John Holmes eventually became so addicted to cocaine that it started to affect his work life.
+He’d show up to shoots strung out, and his high would render him unable to perform.
+This caused him to lose jobs.
+Despite once making thousands of dollars a day, Holmes soon found himself broke — and craving drugs.

-Schiller was there, waiting in the car, the night that Holmes allegedly witnessed the Wonderland Murders, a drug-fueled bloodbath that took place in a swanky Los Angeles neighborhood and involved Holmes’ regular drug dealer.
-She remembered later that she had been at the house, though she wasn’t involved in the murders.
+One fateful night in 1981, Schiller was waiting in the car while Holmes allegedly witnessed the Wonderland Murders — where four people were bludgeoned to death in Los Angeles in retaliation for a drug robbery that Holmes and cocaine trafficker Eddie Nash had allegedly masterminded.
+Schiller remembered later that she had been at the house, though she wasn’t involved in the murders.

-Holmes, however, had claimed to see the entire thing go down, held in place with a gun to his head while the perpetrators bashed in his drug dealer’s brains.
-After witnessing the bloodshed, he’d fled to Sharon’s house and confessed the entire thing.
+Holmes, however, had claimed to see the entire thing go down.
+According to him, he was held at gunpoint as the perpetrators bashed in his drug dealer’s brains.
+He then fled to Sharon’s house and confessed the entire thing.
 It wasn’t until years later that Sharon would tell anyone of the confession.

-The Wonderland Murders seemed to mark the beginning of the end for Holmes.
+The Wonderland Murders seemed to mark the beginning of the end for John Holmes.
 Schiller and Sharon both left him.
-He’d been charged with murder, and placed on trial, though was later acquitted.
-The trial (and his cocaine habit) did put a damper on his film career, and soon he was no longer the star, only making cameo appearances in films for small fees.
+He’d been charged with murder, though he was later acquitted.
+The trial and his cocaine problem put a damper on his film career.
+Soon, he was only making cameo appearances.

-In 1988, John Holmes succumbed to his disease and died quietly at a VA hospital.
-He’d remarried shortly before his death and was alone with her when he passed.
-Despite his larger-than-life personality and his huge success, his death was relatively underwhelming.
-However, he made sure that his legacy wasn’t forgotten.
+He succumbed to AIDS-related complications and died on March 13, 1988, at a Los Angeles hospital at age 43.
+He had remarried shortly before his death and was alone with his new bride Laurie when he passed.
+Despite his stormy life, his death was relatively quiet.
+However, his story was never forgotten.

 “John Holmes was to the adult film industry what Elvis Presley was to rock ‘n’ roll.
-He simply was The King,” said Cinematographer Bob Vosse in the documentary Wadd: The Life & Times of John C. Holmes.
+He simply was The King,” said cinematographer Bob Vosse in the documentary Wadd: The Life & Times of John C. Holmes.

 As his last wish, John Holmes asked his new bride to do him a favor.

-“He wanted me to view his body and make sure that all the parts were there,” his wife, Laurie, said.
+“He wanted me to view his body and make sure that all the parts were there,” said Laurie.
 “He didn’t want part of him ending up in a jar somewhere.
 I viewed his body naked, you know, and then I watched them put the lid on the box and put it in the oven.
 We scattered his ashes over the ocean.”